 Notable for his work on the steam engine, Thomas Newcomen is actually the only Dartmouth-born historic figure that we have on this list.
-Born in 1664, Newcomen was an English inventor who created the steam engine in 1712 to lift water out of a tin mine, hundreds were constructed and in use throughout the UK and Europe in the 18th centruy.
-A Newcomen Memorial Engine can be found at the Dartmouth Visitor Centre and it dates back to around 1725, with parts being added later.
+Born in 1664, Newcomen was an English inventor who created the steam engine in 1712 to lift water out of a tin mine, hundreds were constructed and in use throughout the UK and Europe in the 18th century.
+A Newcomen Memorial Engine dates back to around 1725, with parts being added later.

 George Parker Bidder

 George Parker Bidder was born in Moretonhampstead xfin 1806 and was an engineer and a calculating prodigy.
 From an early age, his parents and others realised his remarkable talents for calculation and George went on to work in the railway industry.
 When he returned to Devon in his fifties, he moved to Dartmouth and sadly passed away in 1878, he is buried at St Peters Church in Stoke Fleming.

 An important figure and the youngest in the 1930s Paris-based surrealist group surrounding André Breton, George Onslow Ford was born in 1912 in Wendover.
 His link to Dartmouth is that he was sent to Britannia Royal Naval College at the age of 14 following his father’s death.
 George Onslow Ford travelled widely with his love for art and eventually settled in California where he lived for fifty years before his death in 2003.